hashicorp/terraform-provider-azurerm/website/docs/r/monitor_data_collection_rule.html.markdown

 * `log_levels` - (Required) Specifies a list of log levels.
 Use a wildcard `*` to collect logs for all log levels.
 Possible values are `Debug`,  `Info`, `Notice`, `Warning`, `Error`, `Critical`, `Alert`, `Emergency`,and `*`.

 * `name` - (Required) The name which should be used for this data source.
 This name should be unique across all data sources regardless of type within the Data Collection Rule.

+-> **Note:** Syslog data source has only one possible streams value which is "Microsoft-Syslog".

 ---